samcv/UCD/README.md

 # lib/bitfield-rows-switch.pm6

-### sub get-points-ranges
+### sub get-points-ranges-array

 ```
-sub get-points-ranges(
+sub get-points-ranges-array(
-    %point-index
+    %point-index,
+    Array $sorted-points?
 ) returns Mu
 ```

-Makes a hash where the keys "range numbers".
-These range numbers start at 0 and we push onto each range number all of the contiguous codepoints which have the same bitfield row.
+Returns a multi-dim Array.
+We push onto each index all of the contiguous codepoints which have the same bitfield row.
 We also fill in any gaps and add those to their own range number.